A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 - Make a list of common questions within your niche.
 You can do that via brainstorming or use Serpstat's Search questions to save your time.

-Here's just a small part of all data Google Maps provides: Quick facts, photos, weather, places nearby (hotels, bars, restaurants), directions.
+Here's just a small part of all data Google Maps provides: Quick facts, photos, weather, places nearby (hotels, bars, restaurants), and directions.

 Examples of keywords: